eellak/gsoc2019-ltsp/ltsp/initrd/ltsp/applets/init/pam-notes.md

 systemd-run on-different-scope 'sleep 5; check if /run/user gone; fusermount -u`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+## Password caching
+When ssh authentication succeeds, I could store the hash to shadow!!!, so that if "offline" is detected, the user would authenticate locally.
+This would be useful for ...roaming/laptop ltsp clients with local disk, squashfs mirror locally, ...
+Nope.
+It would be better if it's a local account, not an :ssh: one.
+Use case:
+administrator = teacher can take the school laptop and work at home, yet he'd allow :ssh: student accounts to work via sshfs at school.
+We actually don't want caching there.

 ## To delete user settings, for benchmarking sshfs/nfs:
 find ~ -mindepth 1 -maxdepth 1 -name '.*' -exec rm -rf {} +
 sshfs first login: 105 sec?!!